• Skip to Content

 L40 SOC 106 Social Problems and Social Issues

-Exploration and analysis of contemporary American social problems and social issues using sociological tools.
+This course explores and analyzes contemporary American social problems and social issues using sociological tools.
 The sociological perspective provides the overarching framework for analyses of social issues, along with the application of sociological theory and research.
-Topics include aging, alcoholism, drug abuse, crime, violence, poverty, discrimination, health care, family, globalization, and environmental degradation.
-This course will be valuable to students pursuing graduate work and careers in sociology, medicine and health care, social service, and the health professions.
-The content is also useful for MCAT, LSAT, and GRE preparations.
+Topics may include aging, substance use and abuse, crime, violence, poverty, discrimination, health care, family, globalization, and environmental degradation.
+This course will be valuable to students pursuing graduate work and careers in sociology, law, medicine and health care, and social services.
+The content may also prove useful for MCAT, LSAT, and GRE preparations.
+No prerequisite.

 Credit 3 units.
 A&S IQ: SSC, SC Arch: SSC Art: SSC BU: BA EN: S